KDE/websites-hig-kde-org/HIG/source/patterns/content/form.rst

 How to Use
 ----------

+-  Use Qt's QFormLayout or Kirigami.FormLayout wherever possible.
+-  Do not synthesize your own FormLayout-style layout using a grid.

 .. attention::
-   |devicon| If you are not using QFormLayoutor or Kirigami.FormLayout there
+   |devicon| If for some reason you must create your own FormLayout style layout
-   are several very important things to take into account for :doc:`accessibility </accessibility/index>` reasons.
+   without using one of the aforementioned controls, there are several very important things to take into account for :doc:`accessibility </accessibility/index>` reasons""

    - Form labels need to be connected with input fields.
    - Headlines for groupings need to be connected.
    - Make sure to test keyboard navigation with the form.
    - Ctrl + Tab should switch between logical groups of controls.
-   - Make sure to set the focus to focused controls and don't just highlight it.
+   - Make sure to set the focus to focused controls; don't just highlight them.

 Alignment